H2CO3/Sparkling/README.md

   3. Execute the bytecode.

 The Sparkling C API provides functions for these tasks.
-For usage information, see `examples/basic.c`.
-You may also want to have a look at implementation of the stand-alone interpreter, located in `repl.c`.
+For usage information, have a look at implementation of the stand-alone interpreter in `repl.c`.

 How do I hack on it?
 ====================